Go Back

 • 2 cups quick oats (160g)

-• 1/4 cup PBfit or regular peanut butter
+• 1/4 cup peanut butter powder (32g) or peanut butter

-• 1/4 cup protein powder (30g) can replace with flour or omit
+• 1/4 cup vanilla protein powder (30g) optional

 • 3 Tbsp brown sugar (36g) I used Truvia

-• 1.5 tsp EACH: baking powder & vanilla extract
+• 1.5 tsp baking powder & vanilla extract each

 • 1/4 tsp salt